🌙

 "Indeed, it's not difficult to see Bit Gold as an early draft of Bitcoin.
 Apart from the shared database of ownership records based on public-key cryptography, the chain of proof-of-work hashes has an eerie resemblance to Bitcoin's blockchain."

-Bitcoin whitepaper reference section
+Bitcoin whitepaper references

-Satoshi avoided Bit gold's discussion until 2010
+Satoshi avoided Bit gold until 2010

 "Nick Szabo wrote many years ago about what he called "bit gold" and this could be an implementation of that concept."